f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 .. image:: ./assets/vmware_to_nutanix_ocp.jpg

-From the above screenshot, you can able to see a small portion of traffic (highlighted above) is reaching Nutanix and OCP platform and application in it is well accessible using F5 XC.
+From the above screenshot, you can able to see a small portion of traffic (highlighted above) is reaching Nutanix and OCP platforms and application in it is well accessible using F5 XC.

 Now, we further steer more traffic to Nutanix and OCP by modifying the weight as below, which will lead to complete migration of traffic from VMware to OCP platform,